 - Interpersonal communication

 - Social justice and inclusion

 Gain a Competitive Advantage

-The job market for roles like school counseling can be extremely competitive, and a masters in higher education administration and student affairs gives students unparalleled experience and knowledge that can completely reshape the jobs that are available to them.
+The labor market for university administration jobs like school counseling can be extremely competitive, and a masters in higher education administration and student affairs gives students unparalleled experience and knowledge that can completely reshape the jobs that are available to them.

 Not only this, but international students get the opportunity to familiarize themselves with the higher education system in the United States from anywhere in the world.
 Students get to learn from within the field they are advancing.

 Pace University’s 100% online Master of Arts in Higher Education Administration and Student Affairs program provides an overview of the challenges and opportunities universities and their leadership teams face related to assessment and evaluation.
 Students gain confidence in their ability to meet the government and accreditation performance objectives required to efficiently and effectively run programs in higher education.